tom-odon/personal-site/_posts/2023-09-20-thoughts-on-resumes.markdown

 Laszlo Bock, a former [Chief HR Officer at Google](https://www.linkedin.com/pulse/20140929001534-24454816-my-personal-formula-for-a-better-resume), popularized the statement “Accomplished [X] as measured by [Y] by doing [Z]”.
 So - putting that to use with the above examples:

-* “Reduced homepage load 10% as measured by time to first contentful paint by caching images.”
+* “Reduced homepage load by 10% as measured by time to first contentful paint by caching images.”
 * “Increased product revenue by 30% measured by clickthrough rate by implementing a recommender system”.
 * “Enabled finance team to manage 500K subscriptions by integrating a payment processor”.